CourtAPI/courtapi-curl-examples/README.md

         "datetime": "Mon Sep 24 14:12:58 2018",
         "description": "Image:1-0",
         "pages": "7",
-        "user_id": "irtraining"
+        "user_id": "testing"
       }
     }
   }
 ````
 From this response, we have everything needed to save the PDF locally.
 Note
-that we received a receipt from PACER in the response indicating the
+that we received a receipt from PACER in the response indicating the pass
-pass through charge amount.
-We can fetch the PDF at the `part.download_url`
+through charge amount.
+We can fetch the PDF at the `document.download_url`
-location, and use the `part.filename` or `part.friendly_name` to save it
+location, and use the `document.filename` or `document.friendly_name` to save
-locally.
+it locally.
 Note that the fetch PDF link is a local link to CourtAPI, and will
 return a 302 redirect to the actual location of the PDF file.

 The `GET` endpoint now will return the same information: